 Ruiz has placed and won the Texoma National Association of Teachers of Singing’s local, state, and regional finals.
 He is finding national success as award winners in the Metropolitan Opera Eric and Dominique Laffont Competition, an award winner of the Alan M. and Joan Taub Ades Voice Competition, and a 1st Prize Winner in the Inaugural Duncan Williams Voice Competition, hosted by New York City Opera, Manhattan School of Music, and the Sphinx foundation.

-*updated Summer 2025
+*updated Fall 2025